What Does the IP Rating of a Load Cell Mean?

 The two sections below explain the format of the IP rating system of ingress protection.
 For a quick illustrated summary, see the infographic at the end of this article.

 The IP Rating’s Mandatory First Two Digits

-The first two digits after the IP in the rating are mandatory, according to the standards document, IEC 60529, that defines the rating system.
+According to IEC 60529, the marking’s first two digits after the “IP” are mandatory.
+IEC 60529 is the standards document that defines the rating system.
 The first digit gives the device’s protection from intrusion of solid objects, and has a range of 0-6.
 The second digit ranges from 0-9K and indicates the level of protection from liquids from various angles, pressure and temperature.
-An “X” appears in place of either digit to signify that there is no known level of protection for that environmental factor.
+An “X” appears in place of either digit when there is no known level of protection for that environmental factor.

 Note that the IEC specifications have a highest liquid intrusion rating of “8”.
 The value “9K” comes from the German standard DIN 40050-9, and is widely accepted internationally.
 This rating implies the device protects against all lower described scenarios of water intrusion.

 The tables below define the levels of IP for each mandatory digit.

 |2||> 12.5 mm|

 |X||No data available|

 Second Digit: Protection From Intrusion of Water